Return to top

 ❓Recipe FAQs

-While technically you can steam avocado mash for baby, you don’t have to!
+While technically you can steam the avocado, you don’t have to!
 There isn’t any need to steam or cook avocado for baby food since it is already so soft and creamy!
-Making avocado baby food is super easy and you do not have to worry about extra steps like you might with other produce.
-Simply cut, scoop, and mash for an easy creamy purée.
+This makes it super easy – simply cut, scoop, and mash for an easy creamy puree.

 Avocado puree for baby served in a white bowl with a spoon.